Explore

 Build Your Resume

-After graduation, 100% of our students were hired within 3 months in industries including IoT Stack Design, Firmware Engineering, Cloud Programming, Defense Systems, Home Automation, Information Technology, Software Engineering and Software Development.
+After graduation, 62%% of our students were hired within 3 months in industries including IoT Stack Design, Firmware Engineering, Cloud Programming, Defense Systems, Home Automation, Information Technology, Software Engineering and Software Development.
+In addition, within 3 to 6 months 12% were employeed, and an additional 19% were employeed after 6 months.

 Cyber Physical Systems